erikabarcott/profitbricks-sdk-groovy/Readme.md

 **NOTES**:
 - The value for `Name` cannot contain the following characters: (@, /, , |, ‘’, ‘).
-- You cannot change the virtual data center `Location` once it has been provisioned.
+- You cannot change the virtual data center `Location` after it has been provisioned.

 ```
 def dc = new DataCenter(